Skip to main content

 • Prompt and LLM parameter tuning to decrease the likelihood of hallucinations.

-• Measure perplexity to quantify the model's confidence level of completions
+• Measuring perplexity to quantify the model's confidence level in completions.

 • Retrieval-augmented generation (RAG) with embeddings and vector search to supply additional grounding context.